 5 benefits of extended planning & analysis (xP&A)

-If you’re still on the fence and can’t decide whether to take the leap and integrate an xP&A strategy into your organization, here are 5 benefits of xP&A that might help you make a decision:
+Still on the fence?
+Here are 5 benefits of xP&A that might help you make a decision:

 1. Increases transparency